asaashraf/bustub/README.md

 Do not publish completed project code in a public GitHub repository or any other publicly accessible location.

+Your private repository must remain private during and after the course.

 See the CSCI 5817 syllabus for the complete collaboration and academic integrity policies.